Nika Turković

-Career
+Music career

 In 2004, Turković was chosen to represent Croatia in the Junior Eurovision Song Contest 2004 held in Lillehammer, Norway.
 She placed third in the competition.
 In 2006, she released her debut album, titled Alien.
 Her live performances include joining Dina Rizvić for some songs in the opening concert of the 2014 Labin Jazz Festival.

+Personal life

+Turković was born on 7 June 1995 in Zagreb, Croatia.
+Her mother Gordana is a dentist, and father Petar a psychologist, as well as an official of the Croatian Nanbudo Federation and founder of the first nanbudo club in Zagreb.